port-labs/port-docs/docs/software-catalog/blueprint/blueprint.md

 :::note

-Keep in mind that these 2 methods of getting an OpenAPI/AsyncAPI spec and rendering it as a Swagger are only differentiated by the type and format but gives the same value.
+Keep in mind that these 2 methods of getting an OpenAPI/AsyncAPI spec and rendering it as a Swagger are only differentiated by the type and format but give the same value.

 1. `type: object` - you provide the complete `json` spec into Port.